Before I make this thing go I have to be able to make it stop!

 I learned that the passenger side front fender is not an original although the driver side fender is.
 I haven’t found out for certain about the bumpers but the rear deck lid is original – and very rare I have been told.
 The thing you see attached to the underside of the deck lid in the photo is a rain catcher.
 Notice the drain hoses on either side of the rain catcher which directs rain water away from the engine.
 I have been an air cooled VW enthusiast (fanatic actually) all my life and had never seen a deck lid like this before.

-The seats that were included; a back seat … Full Story »
+The seats that were included; a back seat and a passenger seat – are not 1967s … Full Story »

 I started putting this website about 4 years ago but I haven’t owned an air cooled Volkswagen in more than 15 years.
 That is until this year.
 I just bought a 1967 VW Bug.
 It is a a “fixer-upper” that needs a lot of love and attention (and some cash money of course).